 1. World of Warships

 Taking the incredible free-to-play formula that WarGaming.net perfected with World of Tanks and World of Warplanes, World of Warships has you take command of the bridge of a modern military warship.
-As Captain you don’t have the same direct control over your craft as you do in other games in the series.
+As Captain, you don’t have the same direct control over your craft as you do in other games in the series.
 Because of this, the action is comparatively paced as you exchange powerful barrages with other players in a strategic experience that often feels like a first-person game of Battleships.
+There is also a very active World of Warships Reddit should you want to mix with other captains.
 Play Free World of Warships

 2. BattleStations Midway